ScottishCovidResponse/BEEP/README.md

 ```
 make
 ```
 The code uses mpicxx to compile, so this must be available on your PATH.
+You can use multiple make processes, e.g. `make -j 4` to speed up compilation.

 To run a simulation using demographic data from examples/Data_example and a fixed set of epidemic parameters: